 Other than adding flavors and colors, it’s been nearly 50 years since a major advancement in the design of condoms.
 That may have changed October 2018, when Boston University researchers announced the invention of a self-lubricating condom that could have widespread benefits in preventing sexually transmitted infections and unplanned pregnancies.

-“Preventing the spread of HIV and other diseases is critically important,” says Mark Grinstaff, a College of Arts & Sciences professor of chemistry and a College of Engineering professor of biomedical engineering, coleader of the interdisciplinary research team that announced the new condom design in a paper published October 17, 2018, in the British journal Royal Society Open Science.
+“Preventing the spread of HIV and other diseases is critically important,” says Mark Grinstaff, a BU College of Arts & Sciences professor of chemistry and College of Engineering professor of biomedical engineering and coleader of the interdisciplinary research team that announced the new condom design in a paper published October 16, 2018, in the British journal Royal Society Open Science.
 “That really was the driving force for creating new technology here,” Grinstaff says.

 The actual condom has not been tested yet.
 What has been done is a touch test with individuals, where they were given three pieces of latex—one a standard, nonlubricated latex condom, one a standard condom with a personal lubricant applied to it, and one the self-lubricated condom developed by Grinstaff’s team.